Part 1, Part 2

 The bad news is: it may not happen as fast as you want it to.
 And it may not happen as fast as the people around you want it to either!

-If you’re having trouble getting over someone you broke up with some time ago, I’ll be able to help you more if you have a look at How to Get Over Someone.
+If you’re having trouble getting over someone you broke up with some time ago, I’ll be able to help you more if you have a look at my page How to Get Over Someone.

 If there’s any chance at all that you may be able to rescue the relationship and you still want to fight for it, then visit my page: How to Save Your Relationship or Marriage.